PWR Principles

 Students learn to write best by focusing on topics of interest to them

-Students can choose PWR courses that match their interests, and they work with instructors and each other to develop appropriate topics for research connected to their chosen course theme.
+Students can choose PWR courses that match their interests and then work with instructors and each other to develop appropriate topics for research connected to their chosen course theme.

 These goals and principles are widely shared around the country and the globe.
 In the United States, two organizations, the Conference on College Composition and Communication (CCCC) and the Council of Writing Program Administrators (WPA) have worked to articulate a shared understanding of outcomes for first-year writing programs.
 PWR’s goals and principles draw heavily on the CCCC and WPA statements.